shanakanilusha/NEassignment-/bandit.md

 * password = BfMYroe26WYalil77FoDi9qh59eK5xNr

   ######Things we have to do and the results
+  The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL encryption

     bandit15@melinda:~$ echo BfMYroe26WYalil77FoDi9qh59eK5xNr | openssl s_client -quiet -connect localhost:30001
     depth=0 CN = localhost
     verify error:num=18:self signed certificate